Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Certificate Subtree for the requested reference identifier, starting at position `start`.

-The `start` query parameter MUST be greater than or equal to the smallest `first_valid` field of any DomainCertificates structure for the associated reference identifier published in a log entry that has not passed its maximum lifetime.
+The `start` query parameter, if present, MUST be greater than or equal to the smallest `first_valid` field of any DomainCertificates structure for the associated reference identifier published in a log entry that has not passed its maximum lifetime.

+TODO: Inclusion

 ## Get Subdomains